-Malach Centre for Visual History at the Faculty of Mathematics and Physics of the Charles University in Prague provides local access to the extensive digital archives of the USC Shoah Foundation - the Institute for Visual history and Education, the Refugee Voices archive of the Association of Jewish Refugees, and the testimony collection of the Museum of Romani Culture in Brno.
+Malach Centre for Visual History at the Faculty of Mathematics and Physics of the Charles University in Prague provides local access to the extensive digital archives of the USC Shoah Foundation - the Institute for Visual history and Education, the Refugee Voices archive of the Association of Jewish Refugees and the testimony collection of the Jewish Holocaust Centre in Melbourne.

-The Visual History Archive of USC Shoah Foundation contains over 50 000 witness testimonies covering the history of entire 20th century.
+The Visual History Archive of USC Shoah Foundation contains over 54 000 witness testimonies covering the history of entire 20th century.
 Filmed interviews are fully accessible through an on-line interface in Malach CVH.
 Users can search for and view testimonies of interest by using more than 55 000 keywords or a database of 1.1 million names.
 The testimonies available in Malach Centre were recorded in 56 countries and in 32 languages.
-The Refugee Voices archive complements this collection with additional 150 interviews, while the testimonies of the Museum of Romani Culture in Brno provide the much needed record of genocide and persecution of the Roma (in Czech and Slovak language).
+The Refugee Voices archive complements this collection with additional 150 interviews together with 15 testimonies provided by the Jewish Holocaust Centre in Melbourne.
 For further details about the archives please see below.

 About Malach CVH

 Malach CVH was officially open in January 2010 as one of three European access points to the Visual History Archive of the USC Shoah Foundation.
 Since 2013, Malach CVH provides access to Refugee Voices archive, collected by the British Association of Jewish Refugees.

 Six separate computer work-stations are ready in the Library of Faculty of Mathematics and Physics of Charles University on Malostranské náměstí 25 (Lesser Town Square, Prague 1).
 Any interested member of the academy as well as the general public are welcome.
 The user interface is easy to work with, yet sophisticated enough for conducting in-depth research.
 We will gladly assist you during your visit.